Some halting problems for abelian sandpiles are undecidable in dimension three

-Suppose we use a naive encoding where each square of the tape tells us the number of chips on one vertex.
-If we have a Turing machine which solves one of the problems, then run it on the sandpile where every vertex contains five chips.
+If we allow our sandpiles to be completely general, and we encode them in a naive way, all three problems will be unsolvable because of a trivial technical issue.
+Suppose that we have a very naive encoding, where each square of the tape tells us the number of chips on some vertex.
+Assume that we have a Turing machine which solves one of the problems.
+Run it on the sandpile where every vertex contains five chips.
 No vertex ever has six chips in it, so no vertex ever topples.
-So for this sandpile the answer to all of the problems is `no,' and our algorithm must eventually halt at some finite time with a positive result.
+So for this sandpile the answer to all of the problems is `no,' and our algorithm must halt at some finite time with a negative result.

 However, the Turing machine only ran for a finite amount of time before halting, so it only looked at finitely many squares of its tape.
-That means it only looked at the number of chips on finitely many vertices.
+That means it made its decision on the basis of the number of chips on finitely many vertices.
+If we add an extra chip to one of the vertices that hasn't been seen, so that it now has six chips and is unstable, {\it every} vertex of the resulting sandpile topples infinitely often.\footnote{Let $v$ be the vertex with six chips, and let $A_i = \{w: \Vert v - w \Vert_1 = i\}$ be the set of vertices at graph distance $i$ from $v$.
+Topple the vertices in the following sets, one after another: $A_0$, $A_1$, $A_0$, $A_2$, $A_1$, $A_0$, $A_3$, $A_2$, $A_1$, $A_0$, \ldots.
+It's left to the reader to check that every toppled vertex will have six, seven, or eight chips on it: five plus the number of neighbours with smaller $\ell^1$ distance to $v$. } For this new sandpile, the answer to all three problems is `yes.'

-If we add an extra chip to one of the unseen vertices, so that it now has six chips and is unstable, {\it every} vertex of the resulting sandpile topples infinitely often.\footnote{This follows easily from Lemma \ref{often} by the method of proof of Lemma \ref{bomb}.} So for this new sandpile, the answer to all three problems is `yes.'
+Run the old machine on this new sandpile.
+It must halt with the same answer, `no,' because it looks at the same set of tape squares, but that answer is now wrong.
+So our algorithm is defective, it doesn't solve the problem after all, and we have a contradiction.
+No such Turing machine can exist.

-Run the machine on this new sandpile.
-It must halt with the same answer, which is now wrong.
-So our algorithm must be defective.
-No terminating algorithm can solve the problem, so it is undecidable.
+More complicated encoding schemes are possible, of course, but every scheme in which a square of tape gives us information about only finitely many vertices will fail for the same reason.
+Also, we are going to see later that the halting problem for Turing machines is reducible to a special case of this problem, so the combination of the encoder and solver has to be able to solve the halting problem.

-But the question was unfair: terminating Turing machines are not suited to solving problems with infinite input data.
+The question is not really fair.
+A terminating Turing machine isn't suited to solving problems with an infinite amount of input data, because it can only read a finite amount of that data before making its decision.
 How can we modify this problem to make the input data finite and give the Turing machine a chance?

 \end{subsection}